El-magnificoxxii/Azure-Refresher/azure-webserver-windows/JOURNAL.md

 ## 🔍 Confirming Port Binding

-Ran the following in PowerShell to verify the server was listening:
+Ran the following in PowerShell on the vm to verify the server was listening:

 ```powershell
 netstat -ano | findstr :8080